williaster/wepay_transactions/readme.md

 ##Front-end and Back-end design
 ####Back-end
 Data parsing/munging occurs on the back-end, and requests for the web app come to a __simple__ Flask app.
 Some app views, such as the /about and /lobby pages, have hard-coded .json data files.
 The /customer customer view takes an id parameter which currently specifies a filename.
 The front-end requires a .json file, so the back-end first looks for a .json file with the specified name, else if a .csv file with the specified name exists, it parses it when the request is made to make the .json file.
 If the file cannot be found, no file is returned and the front-endd returns a 404.
 Note that the only client-side data computations that occur are timeline bins and counts.

 ####Front-end
 The front-end view that is served expects a .json data file parameter to display in the visualization.
 Additional variables, such as loop, initial counter counts, maximum pause time between transactions, etc. can be passed from the back-end and converted to javascript variables in the view's .html template page.
 Minimal .html DOM structure is required to generate the visualization, as d3.js dynamically adds / removes from the DOM.
 In most views a div#vis element is required.
 The xxxpage.js files for each page use the wepay d3 modules to combine varioius visualization elements.

 ##Data size notes
 The browser will stuggle when data size approaches or exceeds single digit MB (i.e., # of transactions exceeds ~40k).
-Currently there is a d3.wepay._maxTransactions parameter that filters transactions, taking the last _maxTransactions transactions loaded.
-A future improvement might be sampling data instead of using recency cutoffs, currently this would have to be done back-side.
+Although this has not been tested extensively, there is currently a d3.wepay._maxTransactions parameter (set in xxxpage.js files) that filters transactions, taking the last _maxTransactions transactions loaded.
+A future improvement might be sampling data instead of using recency cutoffs, currently this would have to be done on the back-end.

 ##Dependencies
 In addition to this repo's d3.wepay modules, there are a few JavaScript and Python library dependencies, as well as some local data that are required for this web app.